JonathanDelaney/TryTrickThatThough/README.md

 - The Avid Gamer

-  - I expect to be able to have an engrossing experience gaming.
+  - I expect to be able to have an enthralling experience gaming.
   - The website should allow me to play quickly and easily with little loading/buffering.
   - I expect there to be a competetive element and for there to be a learning curve and a difficulty that requires surpassing.